Magform/articleAnalyzer/src/site/markdown/index.md

 # Article analyzer

-The main aim of this project is to develop a software capable of download, or load from file, articles from different online newspapers and to extract and visualize words, from their titles and bodies, and occurrences (counted once in each article) which appear more in the set of articles received.
+The main aim of this project is to develop a software capable of downloading, or loading from file, articles from different online newspapers and to extract and visualize words, from their titles, subtitles and bodies, and occurrences (counted once in each article) which appear more in the set of articles received.

 ## Table of contents
 - [Getting started](#Getting_started)